finalwebsites/fw-emailoctopus-integration/readme.txt

 = How does the "Subscribe everyone" feature work? =

 For webshop owners is it possible to use the WooCommerce integration and EmailOctopus, to send emails related to an order.
 For example usage instructions or a request for a review.
-To make this work, you need to sync all email addresses and not only the addresses from people subscibed to the newsletter.
+To make this work, you need to sync all email addresses and not only the addresses from people subscribed to the newsletter.
 Use the Automation feature in EmailOctopus for this kind of after-sale campaigns.

 == Screenshots ==